Tompudex/Printer-Sound-System/README.md

 you can find all available switches [here](https://github.com/thokis/SimpleDFPlayerMini-for-MicroPython/wiki/API)

 #### Hardwer
+first you need a  DFPlayer Mini MP3 Player and an sd card. name the desired audio files on the sd card so that they are always 0001.mp3 0002.mp3 0003.mp3 etc.

 ### Serial
 Serial communication must be enabled on the raspberry pi. for this we need the command ````sudo raspi-config````.